 Your Insurance Coverage

 There are a handful of states that have no-fault auto insurance laws.
-This means that every driver has their own car insurance, and you will make a claim with your own insurance company whether or not you were at fault.
+This means every driver has their own car insurance, and you must make a claim with your own insurance company whether or not you were at fault.

 Personal Injury Protection (PIP) Insurance

-Just because you pay your premiums does not mean your insurer will automatically hand over payment when you request it, even if your policy covers your claim.
+Just because you pay your premiums does not mean your insurer will automatically hand overpayment when you request it, even if your policy covers your claim.
 You can face the same challenges you would face when filing a claim against another driver’s policy, and you should have the same quality legal representation in this situation.

 Any type of car accident scenario can be stressful and can leave you shaken up.
 The situation can be even more worrisome if you believe you were at fault for the crash.
-It is important to get the legal support you need and make sure you learn about your rights and possible opportunities for financial recovery.
+It is important to get the legal support you need and make sure you learn about your rights and all possible opportunities for financial recovery.